poliklinikvildan/java-expense-tracker/README.md

    - View the total expenses dynamically updated on the window.
 7. Exit the program by closing the GUI window or using system mechanisms to terminate execution.

-## Contributing
-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License (poliklinikvildan ).